 Laughing But Serious: Stories we don’t always tell!

-Our first official fundraiser for ARM is April 3rd, 2022, at 7pm!
+Our second official fundraiser for ARM is April 2nd, 2023, at 7pm!

 We are over the moon with excitement and extreme gratitude to @mikeyoshow for collaborating with and supporting us through this planning process.

-All proceeds for this storytelling event will fund workshops for educators on how trauma and stress affect the students ability to learn, and ways to support them when their stress response has been triggered.
+All proceeds for this storytelling event will fund workshops for first responders on how trauma and stress affect their body and to learn new ways to support them, as they actively enter into stressful moments consistently to protect others!

 ARM retrains the body’s stress response to help individuals feel more able to cope with stress in both their personal and public life, and to be their authentic self in their day to day life.